krestfield/docs/certdog/installation.md

-[^1]: Windows 10 can not host the ADCS Driver.
-This component must be installed on a Server based operating system.
-See the ADCS Driver documentation for more information
+[^1]: If installing on Windows 10 and you require access to a Microsoft ADCS Certificate Authority the RSAT (Remote Server Administration Tools) for Windows 10 are also required

 <br>